arangodb/spring-boot-starter/demo/README.md

 ## QueryOptions annotation

-Sometimes you want to be able to configure the query execution on a technical level.
+Sometimes, you want to be able to configure the query execution on a technical level.
 For this Spring Data ArangoDB provides the `@QueryOptions` annotation.
-With this annotation you are able to set something like a batch size to control the number of results to be transferred from the database server in one roundtrip and some other things.
+With this annotation, you are able to set something like a batch size to control the number of results to be transferred from the database server in one roundtrip and some other things.

-For our example we want to return the number of found results.
-To achieve that we have to change the return type in our previously created method `getWithSurnameOlderThan(int, Map)`: from `Iterable<Character>` to `ArangoCursor<Character>`.
+For our example, we want to return the number of found results.
+To achieve that we have to change the return type in our previously created `getWithSurnameOlderThan(int, Map)` method from `Iterable<Character>` to `ArangoCursor<Character>`.
-`ArangoCursor` provides a method `getCount()` which gives us the number of found results.
-But this value is only returned from the database when we set the flag `count` in our query options to `true`, so we also have to add the `@QueryOptions` annotation to our method with `count = true`.
+`ArangoCursor` provides a `getCount()` method that gives us the number of found results.
+But this value is only returned from the database when we set the `count` flag in our query options to `true`, so we also have to add the `@QueryOptions` annotation to our method with `count = true`.